buddychatfreedom/Ergotreon/Frontend/ReadMe.md

 Ergotreon
-Ergotreon is a simple crowdfunding platform built on the Ergo blockchain.
+ is a simple crowdfunding platform built on the Ergo blockchain.
 This platform allows users to create and fund projects using the Ergo cryptocurrency.

 Requirements
 Node.js v14 or higher